Category:

 Aline

-With AI-assisted contract drafting, automated workflows, dynamic templates, and built-in compliance checks, Aline helps legal, sales, and finance teams review contracts up to 10X faster.
+With AI-assisted contract drafting, automated workflows, dynamic templates, and built-in compliance checks, Aline helps legal, sales, and finance teams review contracts up to 10X faster by combining AI-assisted redlining with shared playbooks, with users reporting that the time taken for MNDA redlining dropped from about 45 minutes of manual work to under 2 minutes.

 The platform uses AI to analyze thousands of contracts in real time to pull critical business and legal information.